La Farigoulette, a 5-star campsite in the Verdon river valley

 The La Farigoulette campsite enjoys a location which could not be more idyllic.
 The campsite, which stretches over several hectares of a verdant pine forest in the commune of Saint Laurent du Verdon, indeed runs alongside the lake of the same name.
 The latter is an artificial lake created following the impounding of the Barrage de Quinson (Quinson dam), itself located on the Verdon river course.
 The Lac de Sainte Croix (a man-made lake) is amongst the largest lakes in France and the gateway to the famous Gorges du Verdon, which is a few kilometres upstream of the campsite.

-Aquatic park and water sports centre
+Water park and water sports centre

 Amongst the leisure facilities on the site, note the delightful aquatic park on the premises.
 This consists of a heated swimming pool and children’s splashpad.
 Around the pool, the solaria have a multitude of sunbeds and other parasols for lovers of idleness.
 During the campsite season, aquaerobics sessions are run in the swimming pool every morning.